SIEM integration

 Enterprise tier

-Incident export is part of the Enterprise tier.
-The dashboard surface and the download route enforce the gate server-side; Community, Trial, and Professional tenants see the export surface as informational only.
+Alert export is part of the Enterprise tier.
+The dashboard surface and the download route enforce the gate server-side; tenants below the Enterprise tier see the export surface as informational only.

 Next stop